 It is well known that the young President suffered from chronic back pain.
-To combat this Kennedy discovered the Carolina Rocker made by the now famous P&P Chari Company of South Carolina.
+To combat this Kennedy discovered the Carolina Rocker made by the now famous P&P Chari Company of North Carolina.
 Kennedy was so enamored by the chair, its back support and comfort that he accumulated over fourteen of the chairs in his lifetime – one of which was even kept on Air Force one.

 Kennedy’s original Oval Office rocker is on permanent display at the John F. Kennedy Presidential Library and Museum in Boston Massachusetts.
 Hardly a day went by in the 1960’s that photos of President Kennedy in his rocking chair didn’t appear in the local newspapers and magazines.
 It wasn’t long before the Carolina Cocker became affectionately known as “The Kennedy Rocker”.

 Kennedy rockers are in high demand by collectors.
 Two of the original c hairs from the estate of Jacqueline Kennedy Onassis were sold at auction for more than $440,000 each.